nyu-mll/jiant/gcp/kubernetes/README.md

 ### Workstation

 All setup instructions for the work station assume you are using a Google Compute Engine (GCE) instance (e.g. "Deep Learning with Linux" for the OS), but should also work on any Ubuntu machine with the Google Cloud SDK installed.
+We suggest you search for one with Docker, nvidia-docker, kubectl, and Pytorch installed, such as "Deep Learning Image: PyTorch 1.2.0" image.

 We recommend that you create a lightweight GCP instance in the same region as your desired cluster.
 Select "Allow full access to all Cloud APIs" if possible.